The Be-Do-Have Model

 The Be-Do-Have model

-⚒️ Applying the Be-Do-Have model
+⚒️ How to apply the Be-Do-Have model

-1️⃣ Determine the result you want to achieve
+1️⃣ Determine the result you want

 2️⃣ Identify your desired state of being